apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 In pipeline execution modes where a Beam runner launches SDK workers in Docker containers, the additional pipeline dependencies (specified via `--requirements_file` and other runtime options) are installed into the containers at runtime.
 This can increase the worker startup time.
  However, it may be possible to pre-build the SDK containers and perform the dependency installation once before the workers start.
 To pre-build the container image before pipeline submission, provide the pipeline options mentioned below.
 1. Provide the container engine.
-We support `local_docker`(requires local installation of Docker) and `cloud_build`(requires a GCP project with Cloud Build API enabled).
+Beam supports `local_docker`(requires local installation of Docker) and `cloud_build`(requires a GCP project with Cloud Build API enabled).

        --prebuild_sdk_container_engine=<container_engine>
 2. To pass a base image for pre-building dependencies, provide `--sdk_container_image`.
 If not, Apache beam's base [image](https://hub.docker.com/search?q=apache%2Fbeam&type=image) would be used.